kiln_ai

 Understanding the Kiln Data Model

-Kiln projects are simply a directory of files (mostly JSON files with the extension .kiln
+Kiln projects are simply a directory of files (mostly JSON files with the extension .kiln) that describe your project, including tasks, runs, and other data.

 This dataset design was chosen for several reasons: